bkimminich/it-security-lecture/slides/01-01-motivation.md

 1. Identify and describe possible **Attackers** and their motivation
 2. Rate the danger posed by each attacker type (:skull: to :skull::skull::skull:)
-3. Estimate the risk of your own employer being targeted by each identified attacker type (in %)
+3. Estimate the risk (high/medium/low) of your own organization being targeted by each identified attacker type
 4. Which attacker types are likely to work together and how does this impact their danger rating?